 Once you have a few potential names, check the Colorado state website to confirm they are available to register.
 Here’s how to do a Colorado business entity search.
 You should also confirm that the name you want to register conforms to Colorado regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Colorado LLC with any government agency.
 Your name also cannot include words like bank, insurance, university (or any similar names) without approval from certain state authorities.

 Additionally, your name cannot contain terms that might violate Colorado law, and it must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Colorado secretary of state website.

-In Colorado, your LLC needs to have a registered agent, or agent for service of process.
+In Colorado, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.